Trust-Ayeni/Anti-Ransomware/README.md

 - We could also have written a code to check for suspicious running processes and eliminate it once detected but it could be too late.
 - Tboy and I could have also included terminating suspicious processess when detected.

->- **NOTE:** SENTINEL DETECTS BEFORE THE DAMAGE IS DONE, It is not also possible to determine the speed at which malware operates.
+>- **NOTE:** SENTINEL DETECTS AND ALERTS BEFORE THE DAMAGE IS DONE, It is not also possible to determine the speed at which malware operates.
 Malware is a type of software that is designed to cause harm to a computer system, and the speed at which it operates can vary depending on a number of factors, including the type of malware and the specifications of the system it is running on.
 In general, the speed at which malware operates is not a meaningful metric, as its primary goal is to cause harm rather than to perform a specific task quickly.

 # REFERENCES
 - [network chuck](https://github.com/atknfe/malware-networkchuck)